403-283-8018

 Professional Biography

-Lyon is a certified Mediator with the Nigerian Institute of Chattered Mediators and Conciliators (ICMC); the first set of trained African Law Clinicians (an Open Society Justice Initiative, OSJI) by the University of Kwa-Zulu Natal in Durban, South Africa; and was member, Network of University Legal Aid Institutions, and was an active participant with many projects of the Institute of Continuing Legal Education, Nigeria.
-Lyon is also among the few lawyers appointed as Notary Public by the Chief Justice of the Federation of Nigeria.
-Due to compelling circumstances, Lyon relocated his family to Canada, but continues to maintain good standing with the Nigerian Bar Association to date.
+Lyon is also a certified Mediator with the Nigerian Institute of Chartered Mediators and Conciliators (ICMC) and was among the first group of trained African Law Clinicians under the Open Society Justice Initiative (OSJI) at the University of KwaZulu-Natal.
+He previously served as an Executive Member of the Nigerian Bar Association, Aba Branch, and was a former member of its Law Reform and Human Rights Committees.
+Lyon was also appointed as a Notary Public by the Chief Justice of the Federation of Nigeria and continues to maintain good standing with the Nigerian Bar Association.

-You may contact Lyon at 403-283-8018 or email at [email protected]
+You can connect with Lyon at 403-283-8018 or via email at [email protected]

 Scroll to Top